-Ballet dancers' brains adapt to stop them getting in a spinSeptember 26th, 2013 in Neuroscience /
+Ballet dancers' brains adapt to stop them getting in a spinSeptember 26, 2013 in Medicine & Health / Neuroscience

 Scientists have discovered differences in the brain structure of ballet dancers that may help them avoid feeling dizzy when they perform pirouettes.